-- work a position where he or she customarily and regularly receive over $30 / month in tips
+- Work a position where he or she customarily and regularly receives over $30/month in tips.

 In addition to the data required under the normal provisions of the Fair Labor Standards Act, employers must also maintain records regarding the following information for tip-earning employees: